codybadger/codybadger.github.io/cv/index.md

 #### Supervisor: *[Sam Khamis](https://www.linkedin.com/in/samuel-khamis-3096688), CTO*

-* We've developed the hardware and software to run a fully automated and highly repeatable brew from a smartphone, giving way for the world's first distributed brewery.
-I helped bring the product to production from an idea.
+* My team developed the hardware to run a fully automated and highly repeatable brew from a smartphone, giving way for the world's first distributed brewery.
+I helped take Brewbot from concept to production.
-* Oversee mechanical and electronic research, development, and design.
-I ensure that milestones are set and met, and that issues are resolved in a timely manner.
+* I oversaw mechanical and electronic research, development, and design.
+I ensured that milestones are set and met, and that issues are resolved in a timely manner.
-* Ensure hardware sensors interface properly with the electronic and software requirements.
+* As the lead hardware engineer, I made sure hardware sensors interfaced properly with the electronic and software requirements.
-* Manage information and documentation repository.
+* Managed CAD and documentation repositories.
-* Train employees in the craft of brewing, and manage all test brew data and analysis.
+* Trained employees in the craft of brewing, and managed all test brew data and analysis.

 ## Mechanical Engineer @ [Modular Science](http://www.modularscience.com)